 Gleneagles is the quintessential Scottish experience – 850 acres of stunning Scottish countryside and three championship golf courses.
 But what we care about is the spa!

-The Spa has won several awards and is quite innovative.
+The Spa at Gleneagles has won several awards and is quite innovative.
 In addition to indulgent treatments and healing waters it also offers a range of complementary and alternative medicine options.

-The facilities are outstanding – two indoor pools – one adults only – and one heated outdoor pool.
+The facilities at Gleneagles spa are outstanding – two indoor pools – one adults only – and one heated outdoor pool.
 Plus a bubble pool and a thermal suite – and a full on gym.
+A fantastic indulgent spa!

-There are a range of facial and body treatments – all ESPA – and specific treatments for men and maternity.
-The signature treatment uses ingredients from the area for a full body treatment.
+There is a range of facial and body treatments – all ESPA – and specific treatments for men and maternity.
+The signature treatment at the Gleneagle Spa uses ingredients from the area for a full body treatment.

 Bob & Cloche offers hair, nails and beauty treatments.